yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Introduction

-The ACME protocol {{I-D.ietf-acme-acme}} automates the process of issuing a certificate to a named entity (an Identifier Owner or IdO).
+The ACME protocol {{RFC8555}} automates the process of issuing a certificate to a named entity (an Identifier Owner or IdO).
 Typically, but not always, the identifier is a domain name.

 If the IdO wishes to obtain a string of short-term certificates originating from the same private key (see {{Topalovic}} about why using short-lived certificates might be preferable to explicit revocation), she must go through the whole ACME protocol each time a new short-term certificate is needed - e.g., every 2-3 days.